corespring/rhinos/README.md

 Rhinos (or RhinoS) is a tiny Scala wrapper around Mozilla's Rhino Javascript runtime for the JVM.
 It allows you to run Javascript code and to extract return values as native Scala objects.

-Internally it uses [Spray Json](https://github.com/spray/spray-json) and its excellent support for mapping Javascript values (i.e. Json) to Scala classes.
+Internally it uses [Play Json](https://github.com/playframework/playframework) and its excellent support for mapping Javascript values (i.e. Json) to Scala classes.

 ### Purpose